MetaFam/TheGame/README.md

 Monorepo for the MetaGame applications, backend and databases.

+Project Board to find tasks / issues to work on: https://github.com/MetaFam/TheGame/projects/1

 ## Guides

 If you're new to the MetaGame codebase, check out the following guides to learn how to contribute.